nic-LS/Pit-Event-Notifier/README.md

 A lightweight desktop app that tracks upcoming Hypixel **Pit** events and sends you a desktop notification before they start.

-Event data is pulled periodically from a public event feed and shown in a sortable list, with optional desktop notifications for events you care about.
+Event data is pulled periodically from the [`BrookeAFK`](https://brookeafk.com/) event feed and shown in a sortable list, with optional desktop notifications for events you care about.

 ## Features